GeorgeNAL/NALathletics-blog/_posts/2021-06-28-where-oly-trials-meet-records-happen.md

 #### Javelin runway: [///sheets.shock.glitz](https://what3words.com/sheets.shock.glitz)

 There should be more shock and glitz in the javelin but, like the hammer, it’s lucky to be included in most meets at this point.
-Maggie Malone, who was one of the X “unattached” athletes coming into this meet, threw 63.50m for a two-meter win and the meet record.
+Maggie Malone, who was one of the [“unattached” athletes](https://nalathletics.com/blog/2020/08/02/finding-professional-track-and-field-athletes) coming into this meet, threw 63.50m for a two-meter win and the meet record.

 #### Shot put circle: [///badly.land.shows](https://what3words.com/badly.land.shows)